 In particular, any student who may have been subjected to a violation of this policy, or who is considering making a report or formal complaint under this policy, is encouraged to contact the Department of Baird Health and Counseling Center (BHCC) at (603) 526-3621.
-For employees, contact the Employee Assistance Plan at (855)775-3457 OR Thrive Survivor Support Center (formerly Crisis Center of Central New Hampshire) at (866)841-6229.
+For employees, contact the Employee Assistance Plan at (855)775-3457 OR the Crisis Center of Central New Hampshire at (866)841-6229.